A subexponential size triangulation of $\mathbb{R}P^n$: Main result

-The group $\Z_2$ acts on $\partial P$ by central symmetries.
-Let $S$ be a $\Z_2$-equivariant, i.e., symmetric, triangulation of $\partial P$.
-Such triangulation may, for example, be obtained by consequently pulling pairs of opposite vertices of $\partial P$.
+Let us construct a $\Z_2$-equivariant, i.e., symmetric, triangulation $S$ of $\partial P$.
+One way to do so is to take a so-called \emph{pulling} triangulation obtained by consequently pulling pairs of opposite vertices.
+Equivalently, shift the vertices of $P$ slightly so that any subset of them not containing opposite vertices is in general position.
+The movement can be chosen small enough so that the convex hull of the shifted vertices is still a triangulation of $\partial P$.
 The triangulated sphere $S$ has the same number of vertices as $P$.

-From the properties of $P$, we get that the closed stars of any two opposite vertices of $S$ are disjoint.
+From the second property of $P$ we get that the closed stars of any two opposite vertices of $S$ are disjoint.
 Hence, the quotient $S/\Z_2$ is a simplicial complex.
 This complex is homeomorphic to $\R P^{n-1}$. \end{proof}